 To log in to Moodle, visit http://moodle.umass.edu.

 In the Login block, click Log in with NetID.
-(The login button will show at the top-left of on a...
+(The login button will show at the top-right on a...

 When first requested, Moodle courses are hidden from students.

 If requested in advance of the semester, Moodle courses are automatically released to students one business day prior to the first day of classes.

 If requested after the release date at the beginning of the semester, Moodle courses...

 Ad Hoc courses in Moodle allow non-credit courses, online trainings, collaborative groups, and other course-like activities to be hosted on moodle.umass.edu even if they are not officially listed as classes in SPIRE.